megabyte112/megabyte112-mc-resourcepack/README.md

 This resource pack adds many tweaks and "enhancements" to the game, most of which are taken from VanillaTweaks, but some are also handmade.

 These tweaks include, but are not limited to:
-- Ores that glow
-- Ore Borders that connect to each other, and also glow
+- Ore Borders that connect to each other
 - Spyglass becoming the "WHAT" meme
 - Custom Splashes
 - Custom Menu Panorama